sshark/thrillingbytes/Looking at A Monad Through An Example.md

 This is the best solution compares to the other solutions presented here albeit it is more complicated and require more reading into the topic.
 It makes the code better managed as more code is added to handle new requirements.
 However, this is not the point of this article.

 ## And The Point Is...
 I hope you do agree using effect is the best approach to resolve this issue.
 But, what does this has to do with Monad?
-Monad is a typeclass[^tc]) that has the`map` and `flatMap` methods.
+A Monad is a typeclass[^tc]) with `map` and `flatMap` methods.
 I want to discuss these methods and how they work in the for-comprehension loop.

 > **Sidebar**\
 > Functor is a typeclass too which contains the method `map` while Monad holds the method `flatMap`.
 Since Monad is a subclass of Functor, Monad has both `map` and `flatMap` methods.

 [^tc]: Typeclass is like Java `interface`.
 However, It is imperative to understand how typeclass functions.
 Please refer to  https://dev.to/jmcclell/inheritance-vs-generics-vs-typeclasses-in-scala-20op for an introduction.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjA0OTczMTgsLTU4MjM1MTYwMSwxNTAxMj
+eyJoaXN0b3J5IjpbLTEwNDI4MzY0MDMsLTU4MjM1MTYwMSwxNT
-k0MDI1LDE4OTMwNzQ3MDAsNzU4MTMyNzE1LDE3MzcxMjIwOTEs
+AxMjk0MDI1LDE4OTMwNzQ3MDAsNzU4MTMyNzE1LDE3MzcxMjIw
-MTMzMDUyNDQzNCwtOTUwMjM1ODg2LDEzODE0ODIyNzEsLTIxMT
+OTEsMTMzMDUyNDQzNCwtOTUwMjM1ODg2LDEzODE0ODIyNzEsLT
-g0NDQ4MTZdfQ==
+IxMTg0NDQ4MTZdfQ==
 -->